blawson69/DoorMaster/README.md

 - **Disabled** - A disabled door has had its lock damaged.
 It cannot be unlocked with a key or by picking it.
 - **Broken** - A broken door has been damaged to the point it is unusable.
 These doors are always open and cannot be closed by any means.
 You *cannot* set this State during door creation.

 You can change the door's State at any time in the [Status window](#door-status) with any one of the door's tokens selected.
-Note that setting an open door to a Locked, Barred, or Stuck State will close that door as well.
+Note that setting an open door to a Locked, Barred, Obstructed, or Stuck State will close that door as well.

 ## Door Visibility